Skip to main content

 Sending Request to Specific Adapter

 You can generate an inference result from a specific adapter model by specifying model in the body of an inference request.
-For example, assuming you set the name field of adapter_attr.yaml to "my-model", you can send a request to the adapter model as follows.
+For example, assuming you set the launch option of --adpater-model to "adapter-model-name:\<adapter-path>", you can send a request to the adapter model as follows.

 curl \